douellette12/Word-of-The-Day/README.md

 # Word of The Day
-Uses bs4, smtplib, requests, etc to get Merriam Webster's word of the day from their public dictionary api.
+Uses bs4, smtplib, requests, and a couple other standard libraries to get Merriam Webster's word of the day from their public dictionary api.
 Sends an html email with the word, definition, pronunciation, and today's date.

 # To use
 Change the sender and receiver as well as the authentication for your smtp sever.